Curriculum Connection: First Nations/Métis/Inuit Studies

 Read more »

-Through examination of Inuit prints, your students gain an understanding of the printmaking process and insight into how Inuit artists draw inspiration from the world around them.
-With the support of our artist educators, your students will explore the collagraph printmaking process by collaging an imaginary animal using textured materials then ink and print at […]
+Students gain an understanding of the printmaking process and insight into how artists draw inspiration from the world around them.
+With the support of our Artist Educators, students explore the collograph printmaking process by collaging an imaginary animal using textured materials, then ink and print at least one image!

 Read more »